TheoBendixson/Handmade-Hero-MacOS-Platform-Layer-Non-Video/Day7/docs/HHOSXDay7.md

 Paste the following code into the body of the for loop to switch writing positive and negative values in this way.

 '''Objective-C++
-    if((periodIndex%period) > halfPeriod) {
+    if((runningSampleIndex%period) > halfPeriod) {
-        leftChannel[i] = 5000;
+        *channel++ = 5000;
-        rightChannel[i] = 5000;
+        *channel++ = 5000;
     } else {
-        leftChannel[i] = -5000;
+        *channel++ = -5000;
-        rightChannel[i] = -5000;
+        *channel++ = -5000;
     }

-    periodIndex++;
+    runningSampleIndex++;
 '''

-You can see that we use the period index in conjunction with the modulus operator to figure out the remainder of dividing by the period.
+You can see that we use the running sample index in conjunction with the modulus operator to figure out the remainder of dividing by the period.
 If the remainder is greater than a half period step, we switch to writing the other side of the wave.
 Effectively, for half of a period step, we will write 5000 then switch over to -5000 for the rest.

+Since the audio is interleaved, any given sample needs to be written to the channel buffer twice.
+So the lines that dereference the channel pointer and write to it advance the channel pointer by one 16-bit signed integer increment.
+We do this once for the left and right audio channels.

-Also note that we need to increment the period index with each frame.
-This just keeps going up and up until the period index eventually overflows to zero, starting the process all over again but still outputting a pure tone.
+Also note that we need to increment the running sample index with each frame.
+This just keeps going up and up until it eventually overflows to zero, starting the process all over again but still outputting a pure tone.

 That's all there is to writing a square wave.
 We've also set this up so you can change the frequency, recompile, and hear different pitched sounds.